smarks/dice/doc/rules.md

 Every character has action points.
 Action points allow a character to do something when the game is a turned based mode.

 (The game becomes turned based when individual actions matter).
+Todo

-\*\* Characters start with 6 AP, add attribute and skill bonuses/malus, and subtract armor and shield encumbrance.
+ Characters start with 6 AP, add attribute and skill bonuses/malus, and subtract armor and shield encumbrance.

-When the game becomes turns based, each player rolls a d6/2 round down and adds that value to their total number of action points.
+When the game becomes turns based, each player rolls a d4 and adds that value to their total number of action points.
 That number is their initiative roll.

 The first turn proceeds with the character who has the highest initiative roll.

 Action with characters with tied initiative roll happen simultaneously.

 Subsequent turn order is determined by total action points, The character with the most points goes first etc. (the initiative roll is only used to determine who goes first on the first term.)

 If characters act simultaneously and they each choose action the whose outcome is effected by the other characters ‘state’ then the character with the high dex gets the advantage if characters have the same dex both players roll a d20 until one player rolls higher then the other player.

 Here’s an example:

 Two characters go simultaneously

 One chooses to step closed, the other chooses to strike.

 At what range does the strike occur, the range before the step or the range after?

-If the character striking has the higher dex, (or equal dex and rolls higher on a d20) the strike at the range they prefer, If the character striking has a lower dex (or equal dex and rolls lower on a d20) they strike at the range preferred by the character who is stepping close, If after the simultaneous original action,, both characters have the same number of action points, the next action is also simultaneous.
+If the character striking has the higher dex, (or equal dex and rolls higher on a d20) the strike at the range they prefer,

+If the character striking has a lower dex (or equal dex and rolls lower on a d20) they strike at the range preferred by the character who is stepping close, If after the simultaneous original action,, both characters have the same number of action points, the next action is also simultaneous.

-The character with the highest AP goes first.
-They can use as many Action Points as they wish until their number of action points is equal or lower than the next highest character.(if equal and they choose to use an AP the action is simultaneous.
+When combat begins, the game is said to one in Turn based mode.

+**Turn One**

+At the beginning of the first turn, characters range are +1 of max range of the longest reach weapon.

 e.g.
-Fred has 8 points and rolls a d6 gets 1  / 2 round down for a 0 modifier for initiative roll and end up with an 8 for initiative
-Joe has 6 and rolls a d6 gets 6 /2 for 3 additional initiative points for a total of nine 9 for initiative Fran as 4 and rolls a d6 gets 5 /2 round down 2  for a total of  6 initiative points.

-Joe goes first.
-He spends 2 for a light weapon attack.
-He is at 4 points now. ( 2 - total action points of 6 = 4) Fred is at 8 so he can parry and he does for -1.
-Now he's at 7 and has the most points.
-He can swing for 2 at Joe.
-Now he is at 5 and Joe is at 4.
-Joe can't do anything yet.
-Fran has the most points so she can spend 2 and swing at Joe.
-Now she's at 4 and Joe is at 4.
-He can parry Fran.
-He does.
-Now he's at 3.
-Fran is at 4
-Joe is at 4 3
-Fred is at 5
-Fred goes.
-He swings at Fran.
-He's at 3 now.
-Fran is at 4 - she spends 1 to parry She's at 3 now.
-Joe is at 3
-Fran is at 3
-Fred is at 3
-Everyone goes at the same time.
+Jonas a greatsworder who AP of 8  and Pete who wields a broadsword and 7 AP  face off.

+Jonas has the longest weapon, a great sword with a max reach of 5.
+In this situation, characters would start at range 6.

+The character with the highest AP + initiative roll goes first.
+Jonas has the highest AP so he goes first.
+He can use up to many AP points as available to  do single acton
+** Round One**

+A round is a unit where all characters have the opportunity to spend APs to do something.

-### Movement
+### Movement.
+Todo
 If you are out striking distance of opponent you can disengage which costs 1.
 On next initiative you can use full movement to move.
 However, any enemy spend all their actions to close and strike.
 If you decide to use an AP to defend yourselfx` lose the  disengage`